czbiohub-sf/cerebra/paper/paper.md

 chr1	1309460	.
 G	A	245.98	.
 AC=2;AF=1.00;AN=2;DP=7;ExcessHet=3.0103;FS=0.000;MLEAC=2;MLEAF=1.00;MQ=NaN;QD=27.24;SOR=4.174	GT:AD:DP:GQ:PL	1/1:0,7:7:21:260,21,0
 ```

 Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate on the order of 10^8 unique VCF entries, only a small portion of which are relevant to the researcher.

-In addition, variant callers report only the variant itself, and not the functional consequences of each mutation, _i.e._ the effect the mutation has on the translated protein sequence, refered to as "peptide-level variants."
+In addition, variant callers report only the genomic location of the variant, and not the _functional_ consequences of the variant, _i.e._ the effect the mutation has on the translated protein sequence.
+We refer to these functional variants as "peptide-level variants."
 We introduce `cerebra`, a python package that provides fast and accurate peptide-level summarizing of VCF files.

 ## Functionality